yyachi/chelyabinsk/README.md

 R package for geochemical datasets

+# Description

+R package for geochemical datasets.
 This package allows you to process geochemical datasets, namely CASTEML and IONML.

 This refers [gem package --